 Garlic.
 Finely grated garlic is the best.

 Ginger.
 In Indian cooking garlic and ginger always go hand in hand.
-These are not only the flavor enhancers but also good for digestion.
+These are not only the flavor enhancers.

 Red chili powder.
 If you worry about the heat, substitute with cayenne pepper or paprika.